Position: Heritage Ambassador

 - Must be legally entitled to work in Canada, according to relevant provincial/territorial legislation and regulations.

-Submit your resume and cover letter by Friday, February 28th, 2014 to:
+Submit your resume and cover letter clearly explaining your interest and how you meet the qualifications by Friday, March 6th, 2015 to:

-Attn: John Bowden, Program Director, Banff Heritage Tourism
+Attn: John Bowden, Executive Director, Banff Heritage Tourism